sdss/python_template/docs/sphinx/index.rst

 * **docs**: The directory for Sphinx documentation and other docu-related files
 * **etc**: The directory containing your SDSS modulefile and other etc
 * **python**: Your new python package directory
+* **python/package_name/etc**: An etc directory with text files that will be installed with the product.
+Contains a YAML configuration file that is ready by the package when imported.
+* **python/package_name/misc**: General-use tools, including a custom logger and colour printing routines.
+* **python/package_name/tests**: The directory containing the tests for the package.
+Includes a ``conftest.py`` file with basic configuration using `pytest <https://docs.pytest.org/en/latest/>`_.
 * **CHANGELOG.rst**: A file documenting changes to your code, e.g. new features, fixed issues, or bug-fixes.
 * **README.rst**: A file describing your package.
 This will be the main display on Github.
 * **STYLE.rst**: The SDSS style guide for best coding practices.